SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot.md

 ## Knowledge Graph

 Data Copilot works by enhancing the user’s prompt using a knowledge graph.
+Each team in each organization gets its own knowledge graph.

 ![Knowledge Graph](img/copilot_knowledge_graph.png)